 The applicant may decide that the economic benefits of development outweigh the risk of harm that may occur from the identified hazards.
 Neither the Commission nor any other public agency that permits development should be held liable for the applicant's decision to develop.
-Therefore, the proposed project located on a beach front lot subject to tidal influence, is in an area subject to extraordinary potential for damage or destruction from storm waves, wave runup, erosion, liquifaction, and flooding.
-The Commission can only approve the project if the applicant assumes the liability from the associated Through the waiver of liability, the applicant acknowledges and risks. appreciates the nature of the natural hazards that exist on this beachfront site that may affect the stability of the proposed development.
-Condition number two (2) requires the applicant to assume these risks of the proposed residential development from storm waves, wave runup, erosion, liquifaction, and flooding hazards by waiving all Commission liability.
+Therefore, the proposed project located on a beach front lot subject to tidal influence, is in an area extraordinary potential for damage destruction from or liquifaction, storm waves, wave run-up, erosion, and flooding.
+The Commission can only approve the project if the applicant assumes the liability from the associated risks.
+Through the waiver of liability, the applicant acknowledges appreciates the nature of the natural hazards that exist on this beachfront site that may affect the stability of the proposed development.
+Condition number two (2) requires the applicants to assume these risks of the proposed residential development from liquifaction, storm waves, wave run-up, erosion, and flooding hazards by waiving all Commission liability.

 Lastly, as noted above, the project involves some demolition and construction on a beachfront lot subject to tidal influence.
 Construction equipment, materials and demolition debris could pose a significant hazard if used or stored where subject to wave contact or situated in a manner that a hazard is created for beach users.
 Therefore, the Commission finds it necessary to impose condition number three (3) requiring construction responsibilities and debris removal.
-This condition will ensure that the construction of the proposed project will minimize risks to life and property in this public beach area which is subject to wave hazards. ł
+This condition will ensure that the construction of the proposed project will minimize risks to life and property in this public beach area which is subject to wave hazards.

-The Commission finds that only as conditioned to incorporate all recommendations by the applicant's consulting geologists and engineer, an applicant's assumption of risk, and a construction responsibilities and debris removal will the proposed project be consistent with Section 30253 of the Coastal Act.
+The Commission finds that only as conditioned to incorporate all recommendations by the applicant's consulting engineers, an applicant's assumption of risk, and a construction responsibilities and debris removal condition will the proposed project be consistent with Section 30253 of the Coastal Act.